screepers/screeps-grafana/README.md

 $EDITOR docker-compose.env
 ```

+Note: If you are using Docker Toolbox you will also need to expose the port 1337 via the virtualbox port forwarding feature.

 Run the setup:

 ```
 bash setup.sh
 ```

 Go to http://localhost:1337 in your browser, then see Usage below.